 His system works really well when you have all those elements in place, but I sadly am not there yet.
 However, this did not deter me from continuing my pursuit, so borrowing some of his ideas, but trimming it down to the game elements that I do have, I came up with a simpler version that works for me.
 Before I get down to the nitty-gritty, let me show you how it works.

 These boss battles use the simple quiz version of Google Forms and its corresponding Form Responses spreadsheet.
 You can obtain the folder where I housed both here, though you may just need to make a copy of the Boss Battle Share (Responses).
-(They are shared as anyone can view, but you may need to be outside of your district domain to make copies).

 Also, although I have deleted the data and created several copies, you may find that if you use a copy directly it still carries over some of the "extras".
 If this is the case, simply create your own Quiz as you would normally do, and once you have the corresponding Form Responses spreadsheet, add a Boss Battle sheet where you copy/paste everything that is included in cells A1:L16.
 If you do this, you will also need to create a new tachometer, which is a simple gauge chart; if you do not know how to do this, here are some instructions (Stop at slide 8 since you will not need to embed it anywhere else)

-Elementanywhere Boss Battle Sheet (although embedded below, you may want to open the link if it is not quite as clear as you wish it to be.)
+Elements of the Boss Battle Sheet (although embedded below, you may want to open the link if it is not quite as clear as you wish it to be.)

 Finally, I set the quiz to automatically collect email adresses, release grade immediately after each submission, respondents can see missed questions, and, depending on what I want, either limit to one response or not.